Aljaž Bedene

 Aljaž Bedene (born 18 July 1989) is a Slovenian former professional tennis player.
-He was a naturalised Briton and played with this nationality from 2015 to 2017, returning to represent Slovenia in 2018.
+He was ranked as high as No. 43 in singles by the Association of Tennis Professionals (ATP), which he achieved in February 2018.
+He reached four singles finals on the ATP Tour as well as the third round at three of the four Grand Slam tournaments.
+He also attained his career-high ranking of No. 127 in doubles in October 2013.
+Between 2015 and 2017, Bedene represented Great Britain after becoming a naturalised Briton before he returned to represent Slovenia in 2018.

-Bedene has won six Futures and 16 Challenger singles titles.
-In doubles he has won one Challenger title and two Futures titles.
-His highest ranking is No. 43 in singles (achieved on 19 February 2018) and No. 127 in doubles (achieved on 7 October 2013).
+As a junior, Bedene was ranked as high as No. 31 in the world (achieved in 2007) and won eight titles across singles and doubles.
+As a professional, Bedene made his top 100 debut in 2012 shortly after winning his fourth title on the ATP Challenger Tour that year.
+He has since won a total of 21 singles titles and three doubles titles across both the Challenger Tour and the ITF Men's World Tennis Tour.

-Bedene represented Slovenia when he turned pro in 2008.
-On 31 March 2015, he was granted UK citizenship and represented Great Britain, but the International Tennis Federation has rejected his application to represent Great Britain in the Davis Cup as he had previously played three dead rubbers for Slovenia.
+Bedene represented Slovenia after turning professional in 2008.
+On 31 March 2015, he was granted UK citizenship and began representing Great Britain, but the International Tennis Federation rejected his application to represent Great Britain in the Davis Cup as he had previously played three dead rubbers for Slovenia.
 After his appeals failed, Bedene switched his representation back to his birth country of Slovenia for the 2018 season.

 Early and personal life

+Aljaž Bedene was born on 18 July 1989 in Ljubljana.
 Bedene's father, Branko, is a dental industry worker and his mother, Darlen, works for the Ministry of Defence.
-Aljaž and his younger twin brother, Andraž used to compete for Slovenia's top tennis honours.
-The two met regularly in competition finals.
+Aljaž and his younger twin brother, Andraž, used to compete for Slovenia's top tennis honours and the two met regularly in competition finals.
 His nickname is Ali or Benke, and he speaks English, Slovenian and Croatian.
-Andraž Bedene is a former ATP tour player.

 In 2008, Aljaž made the decision to pursue his tennis career in the UK because he felt it was stagnating under the limitations he encountered in Slovenia.
 He ended a seven-year wait to become a British citizen on 26 March 2015 and became British no. 2 behind Andy Murray.

 Aljaž has lived in Welwyn Garden City since 2008 with his girlfriend, pop star Kimalie, formerly part of the Slovenian group Foxy Teens.
 Bedene was based at the Global Tennis Connections Academy in Gosling.

 In January 2018 Bedene began representing his birth nation of Slovenia again.